naturalis/mebioda/doc/week3/w3d5/lecture2.md

    - A text file will show un in W32 called "phylo.ages.txt" (but you could name it anything you want)
    - Open the result file to make sure it worked.
 You should see a newick string with length added, like (genus_sp:75.000)
    - Save this somewhere; now you can copy this aged tree into W32 and make it your "phylo" file for other analysis.
-   -  *Remember **Appendix 1** in this tutorial contains hints for troubleshooting Phylocom.
+   - Remember **Appendix 1** in this tutorial contains hints for troubleshooting Phylocom.

 Understanding community phylogenetic metrics NRI and NTI
  ---------------------------------------------
  - Next, we'll analyze Net Relatedness Index (NRI) and Nearest Taxon Index (NTI) for sample community.
  - These increasingly commonly used metrics reflect phylogenetic signal in the organization of your sample plant community.
  - Both compare your sample community to random draws for the regional species pool.
-   - *Note: regional species pool=phylo file
+   - Note: regional species pool=phylo file
 - How you define your regional pool is up to you.
 It is usually an area that contains all of the species you think could colonize your study plot.
-  - *Changing your regional species pool can give you different results; scale is important: (see Swenson et al., Ecology, 87(10) 2006,pp. 2418-2424)
+  - Changing your regional species pool can give you different results; scale is important: (see Swenson et al., Ecology, 87(10) 2006,pp. 2418-2424)

 Understanding community phylogenetic metrics NRI and NTI
 ---------------------------------------------

-- Both metrics tells you where taxa in your community are more closely (clustered) or less closely (over-dispersed) related to each other than you would expect by chance.
+- Both metrics tell you where taxa in your community are more closely (clustered) or less closely (over-dispersed) related to each other than you would expect by chance.
  - The difference between them is in phylogenetic scale.
 - NRI tells you about the whole phylogeny, and is a good indicator when the environment has excluded entire clades (groups of related species)
 - NTI tells you about the tip of the phylogeny, and is a good indicator when species exclusion is due to high competition between closely related species.